kyagrd/tiper/README.md

 TIPER aims to automatically generate
 Type Inference Prototyping Engine from Relational specifications of type systems.
-Our ultimate goal for the TIPER project is to build a framework that automates type system implementations just as parser implementations are automated by parser generators, ever since Yacc was developed in the 70's.
+Our goal is to build a practical framework called TIPER that automates type system implementations just as parser implementations are automated by parser generators, ever since Yacc was developed in the 70's.
-This project will reduce the high-cost of type system implementations supporting type inference so that advancements in type systems research would become much more available to the developers as a cost-effective technology to support in a language implementation.
+Such a framework will reduce the high-cost of type system implementations supporting type inference so that advancements in type systems research would become much more available to the developers as a cost-effective technology to support in a language implementation.
 You may take a look at